Your Trusted Partner

 How to calculate if my job salary meets the S Pass minimum threshold?

-Use MOM's with the candidate's exact age, qualifications, and proposed salary.
+Use MOM's Self-Assessment Tool with the candidate's exact age, qualifications, and proposed salary.
 Remember to include only "fixed monthly salary" components (basic salary plus guaranteed monthly allowances) and exclude bonuses, overtime pay, and reimbursements.
 The tool provides preliminary assessment, but final approval depends on comprehensive document review.

 Key documents include a detailed employment contract specifying salary breakdown, monthly payslips showing consistent payments, bank statements proving direct salary transfers, and any salary revision letters or board resolutions.
 All documents must demonstrate that declared salary matches actual payments received by the employee (MOM Salary Guidelines, 2026).